DeNepo/precourse/README.md

 - **GitHub**:
   - [ ] 🥚 **Creating Issues**: You can create a new issue in a GitHub repository using an issue template.
-You can correctly use labels, milestones, and assignment to make your issue findable.
+You can correctly use labels, milestones, and assignments to make your issue findable.
   - [ ] 🥚 **Searching Issues**: You can find issues in a repository by label, author, and milestone.
   - [ ] 🥚 **Project Boards**: You can use issues on a GitHub project board to track your class assignments and help your classmates when they need it.
 - **HYF Workflows**:
-  - [ ] 🥚 **Check-Ins**: You can use the `check-in` template to track your module learning objectives, your weekly progress (and to post a retrospective at the end of the module).
+  - [ ] 🥚 **Check-Ins**: You can use the `check-in` template to track your module learning objectives, and your weekly progress (and to post a retrospective at the end of the module).
 You create one check-in issue per module in the class repo and each Thursday you add a check-in comment to it and the label for the corresponding week.
 After review, we add the checked label.
 No need to remove previous labels either.
-So as an example, after a 5 week module, you would have 5 comments and 5 labels added by you.
+So as an example, after a 5-week module, you would have 5 comments and 5 labels added by you.
   - [ ] 🥚 **Deliverables**: You can create an issue for this module's
         `deliverable` and track your progress on the class project board.
-Each week, there are different assignments / deliverables.
-If it is an individual project, you create your own deliverable issue for it in the class repo.
+Each week, there are different assignments/deliverables.
+If it is an individual project, you create your deliverable issue for it in the class repo.
 If it is a group project, the entire group creates 1 issue together in the class repo.
   - [ ] 🥚 **Asking for Help**: You can use the `help-wanted` template in your